-HIFU has advantages over conventional modalities such as surgery, radiotherapy and chemotherapy because this procedure treats tumours non-invasively is non-radioactive and has fewer complications after treatment.
+HIFU has advantages over conventional modalities such as surgery, radiotherapy and chemotherapy because this procedure treats tumours non-invasively, is non-radioactive and has fewer complications after treatment.
 To date, 100,000+ cases have been treated in clinics with HIFU.

 The theory behind HIFU ablation involves the important property of thermal necrosis due to the absorption of ultrasound energy.
 During transmission, the sound energy intensifies at the tissue site and induces cavitation damage.
 The focused ultrasound energy applies local heat and destroys the diseased tissue through ablation.
 This elevation of temperature to 90 degrees means no tissue can survive.

 The FDA gave approval to the HIFU system called Sonablate 450 for the treatment of prostate cancer.
-HIFU is currently being used to treat uterine fibroids and to relieve pain from bone metastases.
+HIFU is currently used to treat uterine fibroids and relieve pain from bone metastases.
 Clinical HIFU procedures are typically image-guided to permit treatment planning and targeting before applying a therapeutic or ablative level of ultrasound energy.

-The ultrasound waves can be focussed using a combination of lens and/or reflectors.
+The ultrasound waves can be focussed using a combination of lenses and/or reflectors.
 In some cases, the transducer can automatically adjust the sound wave according to the medical scenario. situation.
 The usage of an ExAblate machine allows for automatic focusing to be performed using phased arrays.
 These phased arrays permit the generation of a larger focal spot – in addition to controlling the location of the focus by the phase and amplitude of the radio-frequency (RF) signals – driving each component.

-The phased array components can focus the ultrasound waves into a beam and can also produce multiple beams which can cause intensification at the target.
+The phased array components can focus the ultrasound waves into a beam and can also produce multiple beams, which can cause intensification at the target.
 These sound waves can pass through the skin and focus directly on a particular target (e.g., tumour) to deliver the energy.
 The ExAblate system contains a phased-array transducer with 208 array elements that are individually controlled.
 Also, there is a computer-controlled positioning system, a multichannel RF amplifier system and a user interface.
 All of these modules integrate with the MRI (1.5 T to 3 T) system to give guidance to the ultrasound therapy at the disease site.

 This limitation has started an investigation into the potential of using ultrasound imaging for measuring events as a function of time.
 For example, what happens to contrast agents over a period of time in the human body and how organs such as the heart respond to the perfusion of a contrast agent.

-The key components which can expand ultrasonography is to create functional and volume imaging are primarily due to: (1) increased computational power, (2) cost-effective volume imaging and (3) the availability of contrast agents for ultrasound imaging.
+The key components which can expand ultrasonography to create functional and volume imaging are primarily due to: (1) increased computational power, (2) cost-effective volume imaging and (3) the availability of contrast agents for ultrasound imaging.

-Ultrasonography in 4-D is not often used in clinical procedures as 2-D ultrasound imaging is still the clinical standard.
-High-end imaging technology can produce its own individual problems regarding the image resolution relating to voxel size for volumetric imaging which is less than 1 mm.
-Another disadvantage encountered is due to the noise and associated artefacts which can make it challenging to differentiate features which are less than a few millimetres.
+Ultrasonography in 4-D is not often used in clinical procedures, as 2-D ultrasound imaging is still the clinical standard.
+High-end imaging technology can produce its own individual problems regarding the image resolution relating to voxel size for volumetric imaging, which is less than 1 mm.
+Another disadvantage encountered is due to the noise and associated artefacts which can make it challenging to differentiate features that are less than a few millimetres.
 Subsequently, 3-D ultrasound images are produced in a volume-rendered format which can distinguish between the tissues and surrounding fluids.
 This approach can be applied to the clinical setting of cardiology, gynaecology and obstetrics.

-In addition, volume-rendered images are able to enhance the noise and distortions which are present in the 3-D images and can result in irregular surfaces in the picture image.
-The major disadvantage of this technique is due to the distorted visualisation of the internal features of solid organs such as the liver and kidneys which can produce raised reflections in the anatomical images.You Are Here: Home » ultrasound imaging
+In addition, volume-rendered images can enhance the noise and distortions present in the 3-D images, resulting in irregular surfaces in the picture image.
+This technique’s major disadvantage is the distorted visualisation of the internal features of solid organs such as the liver and kidneys, which can produce raised reflections in the anatomical images.